How to dispute a fine

 Complete the application form

-You can find the form online here or you can request one from our staff by calling 0800 4 FINES or visiting your local District Court.
+You can complete the application form online (PDF, 1.14MB), or you can request one from our staff by calling 0800 4 FINES or visiting your local District Court.

 You need to fill in all the sections, where possible, with the information required.
 If you do not have some of the information, this is ok, however we will not be able to process the application if it does not have the following: